|Home About Southwold Town Map Where to Stay Where To Eat What To Do Local Business Listing What’s On|

 Victoria Street meets the High Street near here, just by the Town Sign.
 Off the High Street on the opposite side of the road is Blackmill Road in which stands the bijou Electric Picture Palace Cinema.
 This is another triumph for local workmen, completed in 2002 but firmly rooted in1912 authenticity.

 Returning to the High Street and heading towards the sea the many individual and interesting shops will no doubt delay arrival at the Market Place, home of the Town Pump and the Jubilee clock.
 From here the road leads on to Gun Hill where six cannon are sited, pointing out to sea.
-Or from the Market Place take the aptly-named East Street which will lead to the Sailors’ Reading Room on East Cliff.
+Or from the Market Place take the aptly-named East Street which will lead to the Sailors' Reading Room on East Cliff.
 Another fascinating place which welcomes visitors.
+Book a Brewery Tour at Adnams Brewery and Distillery for an enjoyable insight into Southwold's award-winning brewery.

 More cannon on St.James’ Green just to the north, off which is Stradbroke Road and the lighthouse.
 Operating since 1890 this landmark stands at 31 metres high and rhythmically flashes its red and white warning lights to shipping.
 Although also visible for several miles inland the lighthouse can prove very difficult to locate once you are in the town!